iotJumpway/Intel-Examples/Intel-Arduino-101/Basic-LED/README.md

 ## Viewing Your Data

-Each time your device detects a person or an intruder, it will send data to the [TechBubble IoT JumpWay](https://iot.techbubbletechnologies.com/ "TechBubble IoT JumpWay").
+Each command sent to the device is stored in the [TechBubble IoT JumpWay](https://iot.techbubbletechnologies.com/ "TechBubble IoT JumpWay").
 You will be able to access the data in the [TechBubble IoT JumpWay Developers Area](https://iot.techbubbletechnologies.com/developers/dashboard/ "TechBubble IoT JumpWay Developers Area").
-Once you have logged into the Developers Area, visit the [TechBubble IoT JumpWay Location Devices Page](https://iot.techbubbletechnologies.com/developers/location-devices "Location Devices page"), find your device and then visit the Sensor/Actuator page and the Warnings page to view the data sent from your device.
+Once you have logged into the Developers Area, visit the [TechBubble IoT JumpWay Location Devices Page](https://iot.techbubbletechnologies.com/developers/location-devices "Location Devices page"), find your device and then visit the Commands Data page to view the data sent from your device.

 ![IoT JumpWay  Intel® Arduino/Genuino 101 Basic LED Example Docs](../../images/Basic-LED/SensorData.png)